 Can I get a personal loan if I have bad credit?

 It is possible to get a personal loan if you have a poor credit score.
 However, as your past history shows you’re at greater risk of defaulting, you’ll find that you’ll be quoted a much higher interest rate than the lender’s advertised APR.
-If you find that you don’t fit the eligibility criteria for mainstream lenders or are turned down, there are brokers who specialise in finding loans for people with bad credit.
+If you find that you don’t fit the eligibility criteria for mainstream lenders or are turned down, there are direct lender loans for very bad credit available online, but these are very expensive and should be reserved for emergencies only.
+Alternatively, you can apply for a pawnbroker loan.
+Pawnbrokers typically carry out less credit checks than an online lender.

 Is a personal loan considered income?